 Students must complete five additional communication courses, as follows:

-- Two praxis courses, typically indicated by a 3000-level course number.
+- Two praxis courses at the 3000-level course number.

-- Three theory courses, typically indicated by a 4000-level course number.
+- Three theory courses at the 4000-level course number.

 Specialization and Interdisciplinary Opportunities